DEMYSTIFYING KETOGENIC DIETING PART 2

-In case you missed it, last night I gave you guys a brief overview of the history of ketogenic dieting, and an overview of what ketogenic dieting is.
+In case you missed it, last night I gave you guys a brief overview of the history of ketogenic dieting.
+As well as an overview of what ketogenic dieting is.
 Go here for a refresher on what I covered then.

 You might be wondering, at this point, why you should care.
-Diet, after all, is just about eating the right stuff for the job, and every bodybuilding mag and site on the planet seems to basically recommend the same stuff- steamed chicken and broccoli and yams and fish and every other assorted bland food no one who likes eating wants to put into their face.
+Diet, after all, is just about eating the right stuff for the job.
+Every bodybuilding mag and site on the planet seems to basically recommend the same stuff.
+Steamed chicken and broccoli and yams and fish and every other assorted bland food no one who likes eating wants to put into their face.

 This brings us to the second type of nutritional approach- chaotic.
 The chaotic theory addresses the complexity of the human organism, and the wild diversity that exists in individual human biology.
 This is the theory, obviously, to which I ascribe, and the one I think any rational thinking person would adopt.

 It is because I ascribe to this theory that I depart from Dan Duchaine’s caloric restrictions.
 Caloric restriction is an integral part of Body Opus, and he recommends that you set your calorie levels before you even embark upon a regime of carbohydrate restriction and elimination.
 Given that one’s metabolism is changed so drastically during ketogenic dieting, I consider his methodology to be about as logically sound as that which you’d find in any conversation involving a schizophrenic- it’s utter nonsense.

 Studies have shown that low carb diets, calorie restricted or not, cause fat loss, and increase postprandial (post-meal) thermogenesis by 2x (Willey 81, Cordain 17)!
 Additionally, the more protein you consume, the hotter your metabolism burns, as protein has 3x the thermic effect of carbohydrates or fat (Crovetti), and high protein diets have been shown to increase the metabolic cost of digestion by about 30% when compared with high fat diets.